Mike Penner

 Michael Daniel Penner (October 10, 1957 - November 27, 2009) was an American sportswriter for the Los Angeles Times.
 Penner self-identified as transsexual in 2007 with the new name of Christine Daniels.
-The following year, he resumed his male identity and name but died by suicide in 2009.
+The following year, she detransitioned socially but died by suicide in 2009.

 Early life and education

 Born in Inglewood, California to Russian Mennonite parents, Penner graduated from Western High School in Anaheim and from California State University, Fullerton.

 Professional career

-Penner began his journalism career at the Anaheim Bulletin as a writer and sports editor.
-He then joined the Los Angeles Times in 1983 as a staff writer for the paper's Orange County edition.
+Penner began her journalism career at the Anaheim Bulletin as a writer and sports editor.
+She then joined the Los Angeles Times in 1983 as a staff writer for the paper's Orange County edition.
 Initially reporting on high school sports, Penner went on to cover a variety of national and international sporting events, including the Olympics, Major League Baseball, tennis, and World Cup soccer.